Learn how to can peaches with syrup, honey or without any sugar at all and then sit back and enjoy your labor of love all year long!

 Air pockets/bubbles will form in the bottle which will compromise the end result of your canned peaches.
 To remove the bubbles take a butter knife and move it around between the peaches and jar.

 To help further preserve the color you can add ascorbic or citric acid but I prefer just to use a little lemon juice.
 Add about 1 1/2 teaspoons in each quart jar.
+Half that amount for pint size jars.

 Remove the jars and leave them on the counter untouched for 24 hours before moving them to a dark, cool place for long-term storage.